hashicorp/terraform-plugin-sdk/.github/CONTRIBUTING.md

 ###### Breaking Changes and Removals

 A breaking-change entry should use the `release-note:breaking-change` header and have a prefix indicating the sub-package it corresponds to, a colon, then followed by a brief summary.
-Use a `all` prefix for changes that apply to all sub-packages.
+Use an `all` prefix for changes that apply to all sub-packages.

 ``````markdown
 ```release-note:breaking-change